mrityunjaykumar911/mrityunjaykumar911/README.md

 ### About Mrityunjay
-**(Current) Software Engineer @Microsoft, Mountain View, California** I work in powerpoint team where I help to write scalable backend code.

-My primary area of focus are about resiliency, scalability and building complex distributed systems.
-- Resilient microservices at scale
+**(Current) Software Engineer @Microsoft, California** I am a passionate software engineer working at Microsoft in the PowerPoint team.
+My primary focus is on writing scalable backend code and contributing to the development of complex distributed systems.
+I specialize in areas such as resiliency and scalability.

 Research :
 - Rolis: A software approach to efficiently replicating multi-core transactions [Paper](https://dl.acm.org/doi/pdf/10.1145/3492321.3519561)